nfriedly/node-unblocker/readme.md

 * Make the tests less awful
 * Write more tests
 * Write unit tests to compliment the integration tests
-* Set up automatic deployment on clean checkins
+* Figure out how to test the cluster master on Travis CI

 ## Maybe Todo list